LuckyGStar/Ruby-Challenge/README.md

-Thank you for your interest in ASG.
+Thank you for your interest in Igotcha.
 ===========================================

 This is a small problem that we would like you to solve so that we can get an idea of your coding stye.
 To see if it fits into our team techniques.